21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 The site of ActiveCampaign has a convenient sorting of features, which helps you choose a suitable plan.
 It is sorted by need (B2B, B2C, and eCommerce,) by product (email marketing, sales engagement, marketing automation, etc.,) and by industry (technology, education, healthcare, fitness & nutrition, etc.)

-Why it’s useful: With ActiveCampaign you can track users’ behaviors, engagement, and interest in the content you send.
+Why it’s useful: With ActiveCampaign, you can track users’ behaviors, engagement, and interest in the content you send.
 Your sales rep will be able to chat with each prospect about what really matters, and not waste anyone’s time.

 The tool can be integrated with 880+ leading customers engagement solutions, for example, Shopify, WooCommerce, Salesforce, etc. There’s a search for an app.

 Price: The professional $187/month (1000 contacts) plan includes conversion reporting, sales engagement automation, predictive sending & predictive content, and 50 agent seats.
-It will be cheaper if paid annually.

 7-day trial is available.